3 Helpful things runners should know about patellar tendonitis exercises

 How to adapt your squats correctly

-During your patellar tendon strengthening program, you'll need to adapt your squats to meet your unique goals at each phase of your recovery.
+During your patellar tendonitis rehab program, you'll need to adapt your squats to meet your unique goals at each phase of your recovery.

 By looking at each in more detail, you'll better understand how to modify your squat during rehab.